Wednesday, July 2, 2025

 It's been a while since I updated this page and made any effort to chronicle the goings-on in my life.
 But I've experienced a lot of changes the last few months that I thought I'd let you know about.

 The biggest piece is I've switched antidepressants: after almost ten years on venlafaxine (Effexor), I have migrated over to duloxetine (Cymbalta), which I hope will alleviate my fibromyalgia symptoms.
 My doctor didn't understand why I hadn't been put on Cymbalta ages ago, since that's the usual antidepressant for fibromyalgia sufferers; I vaguely remember some years ago discussing Cymbalta with my doctor, but can't remember why we didn't do it... it was either my insurance wouldn't pay for it and there wasn't a generic, or it had suicidal ideation side effects and they thought it unwise to add that since I already had suicidal ideation.
-But my current doctor did see that on the side effects list and there was plenty of generics about, so he put me on it.
-It took a while to wean off the Effexor, though, so I'm still not fully migrated yet, but though I don't feel any lessening of the fibromyalgia yet, I also don't feel more depressed than I was before so I'll just wait and see.
+But my current doctor saw there are plenty of generics about, and he thought my suicidal ideation seemed under control, so he put me on it.
+It took a while to wean off the Effexor, though, so I'm still not fully migrated;, but though I don't feel any lessening of the fibromyalgia yet, I also don't feel more depressed than I was before, so I'll just wait and see.

 Plus, I've started using a hemp CBD supplement that has damped down my anxiety and racing thoughts to a satisfying degree.
 I worried about using CBD or THC because of my addiction issues, so I talked to my doctor and he didn't know of any danger to one's sobriety; if I was concerned about getting high, stick to the CBD at first, since it doesn't have the euphoric effect that THC does.
 And I did a lot of reading about both types and the difference between cannabis and hemp, and finally decided to try Tommy Chong's Good Vibes hemp CBD drops.
 They're kind of expensive for daily use but I got a really good intro deal so dove in with both feet, and am really glad I did.
 And though they didn't do anything for the pain, as I'd hoped, they really improved my mood and sleep without any side effects or feeling loopy.